 To set up a sample set, first navigate to a target folder.
 In an MS2 folder by default, there will be a Sample Sets

-If the sample set you want is not already loaded, you will need to enter the data in a tab separated format (TSV).
+If the sample set you want is not already defined, you will need to add it and enter the data in a tab separated format (TSV).
 The easiest way to do this is to use a spreadsheet like Excel.
-One of the columns should be the name of the sample, and the other columns should be properties of interest (the age of the participant, the type of cancer, the type of the sample, etc).
-Each of the columns should have a header.
+One of the columns should be named Name

 In the Sample Sets